 In-depth examination of the theoretical lenses in the field of International Relations, complemented by the application of the theories to contemporary global issues.
 (1) (Cross-listed with I.R.
-247)
+247) Lecture: 3hrs/wk.

 Prerequisite: I.R./POLI 231 or permission.